On the modified $J$-equation: A Nakai--Moishezon type criterion for smooth projective toric varieties

 where the coefficients $\tilde{a}_{ij}$, $\tilde{b}$ has the same $C^0$ bounds as $a_{ij}$, $b$, whereas

 The differentiating the equation \eqref{equation for tilde h} and using the standard Schauder theory we know that $\nabla \tilde{h}$ is bounded in $C^{2,\g}$.

 Now we argue by contradiction.
-So we suppose that there exists a sequence of convex functions $h_k$ on $B$ satisfying \eqref{equation for h} with $a_{k,ij}$, $b_k$, $A_k$ and the associated constant $N_{h_k}>4k$.
+So we suppose that there exists a sequence of convex functions $h_k$ on $B$ satisfying \eqref{equation for h} with coefficients $a_{k,ij}$, $b_k$, and $L_k$, and associated constant $N_{h_k}>4k$.
 For each $k$ we take a point $y_{0,k} \in B$ that attains the supremum of $N_{h_k}$.
 Then the rescaled function $\tilde{h}_k$ defined on $B_{4k}(0)$ satisfies an equation of the form

 has uniform $C^{3,\g}$ bounds on $B_k(0)$ and satisfies $|D^3 \tilde{h}_k(0)|=1$.
 By passing to a subsequence we may assume that $y_{0,k} \to y_{0,\infty} \in B$.
-Combining with bounds for $a_{k,ij}$, $b_k$, $A_k$ as well as a standard diagonal argument shows that by taking a subsequence we can extract a convex limit $\tilde{h}_\infty \colon \R^n \to \R$ in $C_{\loc}^{3,\g/2}$, satisfying $|D^3 \tilde{h}_\infty(0)|=1$ and
+Combining with bounds for $a_{k,ij}$, $b_k$, $L_k$ as well as a standard diagonal argument shows that by taking a subsequence we can extract a convex limit $\tilde{h}_\infty \colon \R^n \to \R$ in $C_{\loc}^{3,\g/2}$, satisfying $|D^3 \tilde{h}_\infty(0)|=1$ and